-- A. Term Work: Term Work shall consist of practicals based on the above list.
-Also Term work Journal must include at least 2 assignments based on the topics mentioned in the syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 5 Marks (Attendance)
+- 1. Termwork Assessment: Term Work shall consist of at least 10 to 12 practical's based on the above list.
+Also Term work Journal must include at least 2 assignments.
+Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 5 Marks (Attendance). - 2.
+An oral Examination will be conducted on the basis of the above syllabus.